codeaffen/codeaffen.org/_posts/2021-01-07-writing-phpipam-ansible-modules.md

 ---

 We started to develop our [phpipam-ansible-modules](https://github.com/codeaffen/phpipam-ansible-modules) to manage phpIPAM installation from within Ansible.
-We provide half a dozen of modules but unfortunately we currently does not support all controllers.
+We provide half a dozen of modules but unfortunately we currently do not support all controllers.

-We want to provide a go through how to to enable you to start with developing of new phpipam ansible modules.
+We want to provide a walkthrough how to to enable you to start with developing of new phpipam ansible modules.
 We choose the `vlan` controller as a simple example to illustrate which concepts you have to use to develop such a module.

 ## Starting with API doc